Failed North Korea satellite launch sparks evacuations in South Korea and Japan

 The South's joint chiefs of staff said the military was conducting a salvage operation to recover what is believed to be parts of the space launch vehicle.

-Following the launch, officials from the US, Japan and South Korea held a phone call, where they “strongly condemned" the launch.
+Following the launch, officials from the US, Japan, and South Korea held a phone call, where they “strongly condemned" the launch.
 The three countries will stay vigilant with high sense of urgency, the statement said.

 The North is likely to stage a second round of satellite launch before 11 June, Yonhap reported, citing the South's presidential office.